darrylwest/domain-keys/README.md

 * base62 encoded for size reduction: `[0-9][A-Z][a-z]`
 * size is always 16 characters
 * similar to UUID V7 where a timestamp is mixed with random, specifically random + timestamp(micros) + random
-* shardable, not sortable (_although sort_by could be implemented for the timestamp portion of the key_)
+* route-able, not sortable (_although sort_by could be implemented for the timestamp portion of the key_)

 The goal of the random number generation is speed and uniformity--not security.
 Domain keys are suitable for identifying elements in a specific domain.
-Uniformaty is important for shard routing to insure shards grow equally.
+Uniformaty is important for routing to insure equally.

 ### When to use

 When you...

 * need to create unique identifiers for specified domains e.g. users with the minimum key size that will support billions of entities without collision.
 You also may want to extract the UTC datetime from the key.
-* need to decode a portion of the key to implement data sharding to dozens of shards.
+* need to decode a portion of the key to implement data routing to dozens of destinations or database shards.
 * generate your keys on the rust (or other) application's server side.

 ### When not to use

 If you need to generate a key that is truely globally unique, then use UUID, probably v4 or v1.
 You also are not concerned with key size.

-### Sharded Key Generation
+### Routed Key Generation

 ### TXID: Time Based Short Key Generation

+_TBD_

 ### Library Use Examples

 ### CLI

-`keys --shard`
-`keys --txid`

-`shard`
-`txid`
+`domain-key` : crates a single routing key
+`domain-key --txid` : creates a single txid key

 ### References